 Tamer drove me around the reserve early one morning for a couple of hours so I could see the dunes and the gravel plains, the two habitats in the area.

 We saw dozens of reintroduced Arabian Oryx.
 Although these animals are some way off from being wild (Tamer described them as “semi-domesticated”), and exist in the reserve under artificially high population density, they are still wilder than other oryx I’ve seen and it was a real pleasure to watch the interaction among the animals including these two young males having a bit of a scrap.

-We saw just one pair of Sand Gazelle in the south of the reserve, and they were particularly wary.
+We saw just one pair of Arabian Sand Gazelle in the south of the reserve, and they were particularly wary.

-The elegant Mountain Gazelles were rather more common and we saw some near to the Al Maha, and more in the south of the reserve.
+The elegant Arabian Gazelles were rather more common and we saw some near to the Al Maha, and more in the south of the reserve.
 They can be seen elsewhere in the UAE, including along the highway between Dubai and El Ain occasionally.

 It had been a while since anyone had trapped for rodents in the reserve, and Tamer was happy for me to set a few traps overnight so long as I didn’t drive off road.
 Last year had been a good rain year: “good” in Dubai means they had had a solid two hour downpour in March!
 But it was good enough to foster some solid vegetation growth, which in turn generated a bit of a boom in the rodent population.
 I was back before 0500 the next morning and the rodent activity was prolific.
 During an hour’s spotlighting I saw dozens of small mammals running around.
 Most were moving too fast to get a decent look at but were likely Cheesman’s Gerbils, though I also saw one Arabian Jird, a Lesser Egyptian Jerboa and almost certainly a Baluchistan Gerbil or two.